 Contributors only have 370 words so there is no space for wasted phrases.

 As a practical exercise, two examples from the author’s contributions are given in full and readers invited to improve them in line with the guidelines.

 Here is the link to this item: TN75 - Writing for the media.pdf

 Here is a comment I received on this item:

 "The Shields Gazette allows 200 words, but a recent page redesign has caused space problems for the '5 minute Sermon' and a recent contributor had his item edited which changed completely the thrust of the article.

 It can be a challenge to keep it topical/local/relevant all within 200 words in a way that enables it to be kept back for future weeks.
 I am so pleased I share the task with a panel of 8 others!
 Here it is organised through the local Churches Together group.

 I've now started to post what has been written on a blog at the end of the weekend, something a colleague writing for the Sunderland Echo also does.
 Occasionally I get word that someone has found something I've said in it helpful."

 Do email me if you have experiences in similar ventures.
-These notes have been updated in May 2019 with a few layout changes.
+These notes have been updated in June 2021 with a major rewrite and two new examples provided.